Colourful houses on the Magdalen Islands

 12 Photos to Inspire a Trip to the Magdalen Islands

-This weeks photos, compliments of former CBC cameraman Gustave Pellerin, take you on a journey through the Magdalen Islands in Quebec.
-I think you’ll find it hard not to succumb to the charm of the Magdalen Islands.
+This weeks photos, compliments of former CBC cameraman Gustave Pellerin, take you on a journey through the Magdalen Islands of Quebec.
+I think you’ll find it hard not to succumb to the charms of the Magdalen Islands.

 Highlights of the Magdalen Islands